 What new skills are required and how do we replicate the learning opportunities that come from teams working physically together?

-Successful virtual onboarding requires both the technological capability and also the right level of human interaction.
+Successful virtual onboarding requires both technological capabilities and also the right level of human interaction.

 Investment in improved technology required to support continued agile working.

-Maintaining the right level and type of working space to cater for business needs.
+Maintaining the right level and type of working space to cater to business needs.

 The new normal

 Overall, the COVID-19 lockdown has proven that agile and remote working is feasible for most employees and numerous surveys have shown that the majority prefer this way of working.
 What's left is for businesses to adapt to this new normal, as the genie is truly out of the bottle and it's unlikely that resisting agile working will be acceptable going forward.